BitPhinix/slate-yjs/docs/api/slate-yjs-core/utils.md

 **`yTextToSlateElement(yText: Y.XmlText): Element`**

-Convert a Y.XmlText to slate element.
+Convert a Y.XmlText to a slate element.
 Useful when serializing documents from shared roots.

 **`slateNodesToInsertDelta(nodes: Node[]): InsertDelta`**